gitlabhq/gitlabhq/doc/install/aws/index.md

 gitlab_rails['db_host'] = "<rds-endpoint>"
 ```

-Next we only need to configure the Redis section by adding the host and
+Next, we need to configure the Redis section by adding the host and
 uncommenting the port:

 ```ruby